The Temple of Doom Jacket

 Temple of Doom jacket highlight image

 For Temple of Doom, Lucasfilm licensed the jacket before production began for the purposes of product placement.
 As a result, the design was effectively given to the license holder and not the wardrobe designer.
-While several companies were approached, one had some previous experience with the design—Cooper.
+While several companies were approached, one had some limited experience with the design—Cooper.
+If you’re wondering why the original jacket maker for Raiders, Peter Botwright, was not brought back for the sequel, according to Botwright himself, his company had worked on a Bond film between Raiders and Temple of Doom.
+This went against their agreement with BN to not take film work without BN’s involvement, so Botwright was out of the running for Temple of Doom.

 Temple of Doom publicity shot